VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 Our vegetation management programs focus on two core functions that support safe operations across all rail types:

-• Routine herbicide treatments to allow required track inspections, lower wildfire risk, and provide safe walking areas for crews during inspections.
+• Routine herbicide treatments to allow required track inspections, lower risk, and provide safe access for crews during inspections.
 These treatments are carried out with a combination of spray equipment including trucks, UTVs, ATVs, and backpack sprayers for comprehensive coverage.

 • Chemical trimming of trees, shrubs, and brush to maintain clear views of railway signals, prevent trees or limbs from falling onto adjacent property, and ensure unobstructed visibility at public and private crossings for motorists and pedestrians.